Karen Hao

-Karen Hao is an American journalist and data scientist.
-Currently a journalist based in Hong Kong for The Wall Street Journal and previously senior artificial intelligence editor at the MIT Technology Review, she is best known for her coverage on AI research, technology ethics and the social impact of AI.
-Hao also co-produces the podcast In Machines We Trust and writes the newsletter The Algorithm.
+Karen Hao is an American journalist.
+Currently a freelancer for publications like The Atlantic and previously a foreign correspondent based in Hong Kong for The Wall Street Journal and senior artificial intelligence editor at the MIT Technology Review, she is best known for her coverage on AI research, technology ethics and the social impact of AI.
+Hao also co-produced the podcast In Machines We Trust and wrote the newsletter The Algorithm.

-Previously, she worked at Quartz as a tech reporter and data scientist and was an application engineer at the first startup to spin out of Google X. Hao's writing has also appeared in Mother Jones, Sierra Magazine, The New Republic, and other publications.
+Previously, she worked at Quartz as a tech reporter and data scientist and was an application engineer at the first startup to spin out of X Development.
+Hao's writing has also appeared in Mother Jones, Sierra Magazine, The New Republic, and other publications.

 Early life and education

 Hao graduated from The Lawrenceville School in 2011.
 She studied at the Massachusetts Institute of Technology, graduating with a B.S. in mechanical engineering and a minor in energy studies in 2015.
-She is a native speaker in both English and Mandarin Chinese.
+She is a native speaker of both English and Mandarin Chinese.

 Career

 Hao is known in the technology world for her coverage of new AI research findings and their societal and ethical impacts.
 Her writing has spanned research and issues regarding big tech data privacy, misinformation, deepfakes, facial recognition, and AI healthcare tools.

-In March 2021, Hao published a piece that uncovered previously unknown information about how attempts to combat misinformation by different teams at Facebook's using machine learning were impeded and constantly at odds by Facebook's drive to grow user engagement.
+In March 2021, Hao published a piece that uncovered previously unknown information about how attempts to combat misinformation by different teams at Facebook using machine learning were impeded and constantly at odds with Facebook's drive to grow user engagement.
 Upon its release, leaders at Facebook including Mike Schroepfer and Yann LeCun immediately criticized the piece through Twitter responses.
 AI researchers and AI ethics experts Timnit Gebru and Margaret Mitchell responded in support of Hao's writing and advocated for more change and improvement for all.

-Hao also co-produces the podcast In Machines We Trust, which discusses the rise of AI with people developing, researching, and using AI technologies.
+Hao also co-produced the podcast In Machines We Trust, which discusses the rise of AI with people developing, researching, and using AI technologies.
 The podcast won the 2020 Front Page Award in investigative reporting.

-As a data scientist, Hao occasionally creates data visualizations that have been featured in her work at the MIT Technology Review and elsewhere.
+Hao has occasionally created data visualizations that have been featured in her work at the MIT Technology Review and elsewhere.
 In 2018, her "What is AI?" flowchart visualization was exhibited as an installation at the Museum of Applied Arts in Vienna.

 She has been an invited speaker at TEDxGateway, the United Nations Foundation, EmTech, WNPR, and many other conferences and podcasts.
 Her TEDx talk discussed the importance of democratizing how AI is built.

 In March 2022, she was hired by The Wall Street Journal to cover China technology and society, while being based in Hong Kong.
+She left the WSJ in 2023.

+In May 2025, Hao released the book Empire of AI: Dreams and Nightmares in Sam Altman's OpenAI.